Asking Fast Radio Bursts for More than Reionization History: Introduction

-Probing EoR directly using the redshifted 21-cm signal with the current instruments is also challenging because of several hindrances such as large ($\sim 10^4$ times) foregrounds \citep[e.g.,][]{Ali_2008, Bernardi_2009, Bernardi_2010, Abhik_2012}, thermal noise, radio frequency interference, ionospheric turbulence and other systematics.
-While no undisputed detection of the EoR 21-cm signal has been achieved so far, the current data from the radio-interferometric experiments have been able to provide a few upper limits on the EoR 21-cm power spectra (e.g., LOFAR: \citealt{Patil_2017, LOFAR_Mertens_2020}, MWA: \citealt{Barry_2019, Li_2019, Trott2020}, HERA: \citealt{Abdurashidova_2022a, Abdurashidova_2022b}), and the upper-limits are improving gradually.
+Probing EoR directly using the redshifted 21 cm signal with the current instruments is also challenging because of several hindrances, such as large ($\sim 10^4$ times) foregrounds \citep[e.g.,][]{Ali_2008, Bernardi_2009, Bernardi_2010, Abhik_2012}, thermal noise, radio frequency interference, ionospheric turbulence, and other systematics.
+While no undisputed detection of the EoR 21 cm signal has been achieved so far, the current data from the radio interferometric experiments have been able to provide a few upper limits on the EoR 21 cm power spectra (e.g., LOFAR: \citealt{Patil_2017, LOFAR_Mertens_2020}, MWA: \citealt{Barry_2019, Li_2019, Trott2020}, HERA: \citealt{Abdurashidova_2022, Abdurashidova_2023}), and the upper limits are improving gradually.

-A few earlier works have demonstrated the potential of highly energetic astrophysical events such as gamma-ray bursts (GRBs) \citep[e.g.,][]{Ciardi_2000, Ioka_2003, Inoue_2004, Lidz_2021} and fast radio bursts (FRBs) \citep[e.g.,][]{Paz_2021, Hashimoto_2021, Heimersheim_2022} during EoR as a probe to measure the reionization history.
-In this work we focus on the FRBs, which are luminous short-duration ($\sim$ few ms) astrophysical radio pulses which have been detected within a frequency band of $0.1-7~{\rm GHz}$ \citep[see][for a review]{Petroff_2022}.
-Empirical studies on the all-sky event rates of FRBs based on observations find it to be $\sim 10^3/$day above the fluence limit of $5$ Jy ms and at a central frequency of $500$ MHz \citep{Amiri_2021}, and the rate is expected to increase significantly at lower fluence thresholds.
+A few earlier works have demonstrated the potential of highly energetic astrophysical events such as gamma-ray bursts (GRBs; e.g., \citealt{Ciardi_2000, Ioka_2003, Inoue_2004, Lidz_2021}) and fast radio bursts (FRBs; e.g., \citealt{Paz_2021, Hashimoto_2021, Heimersheim_2022}) during EoR as a probe to measure the reionization history.
+In this work, we focus on the FRBs, which are luminous short-duration (around a few milliseconds) astrophysical radio pulses that have been detected within a frequency band of $0.1-7~{\rm GHz}$ \citep[see][for a review]{Petroff_2022}.
+Empirical studies on the all-sky event rates of FRBs based on observations find it to be $\sim 10^3\,{\rm day}^{-1}$ above the fluence limit of $5$ Jy ms and at a central frequency of $500$ MHz \citep{Amiri_2021}, and the rate is expected to increase significantly at lower fluence thresholds.